cx9s/test-api-calls-with-swapi/README.md

-# Getting Started with Create React App
+# Testing API calls in React with the SWAPI API

-This project aims to practise MSW.
+## This project aims to practise MSW

 The React app call the Star Wars API people end point and display corresponding information on the page depending on api response.

 200: details of the first person from the Star Wars API;

 404: "Oops...
 I cannot find anything";

 418: "418 I'm a tea pot 🫖, silly";

 500: "Oops... something went wrong, try again 🤕".

 ## Available Scripts